run-ai/docs/docs/admin/runai-setup/config/node-roles.md

 * Run GPU workloads
 * Run CPU workloads
-* Do not run Run:AI at all. these jobs will not be monitored using the Run:AI Administration User interface.
+* Do not run Run:ai at all. these jobs will not be monitored using the Run:ai Administration User interface.

 Review nodes names using `kubectl get nodes`.
 For each such node run: